Setting Up Your TV

 Find a scene containing bright colours or a lot of white.
 Alter the contrast level to suit your personal preference, but make sure the brightest areas in the image still contain detail and defined edges.

 High definition TVs tend not to need much sharpness enhancement.
 The best way to tell is to pause on a scene that contains straight lines.
 If the sharpness level is right, the lines will look crisp, without any overly defined edges.

 The backlight changes the brightness of the bulbs or LEDs that light up your TV screen.
-If your TV is positioned in a room with lots of light, you’re likely to want to set this higher than if you’re watching in the dark.
-Most people can set the backlight to its lowest setting for evening viewing and increase it a little during the daytime.
+If you position your TV in a room with lots of light, you’re likely to want to set this higher than if you’re watching in the dark.
+Most people can set the backlight to its lowest setting for evening viewing, and increase it a little during the daytime.